Think: Peace: Background

 working on an album under the name Leave Earth.

 In September 2018, the album's new title was revealed to be Think: Peace, and would be released on 4 October on his own Deluxe Pain label.
 Upon the release of the album, Leave Earth was revealed to be a playlist of singles released from 2016 to 2018 instead, including the single versions of tracks featured on the album.
 On October 14, just over a week after the album's release, Clarity released the album's instrumentals onto his Bandcamp.

 Composition

 Reviewers noted that Think: Peace's sound was stripped back production-wise, and contained more traditional compositions compared to Clarity's previous effort, No Now, with a wider audience appeal.
-The songs often feature sounds of genres rooted in the 80s, such as synth-pop and mew wave, while carrying over the R&B sound featured heavily in No Now.
+The songs often feature sounds of genres rooted in the 80s, such as synth-pop and new wave, while carrying over the R&B sound featured heavily in No Now.
 Many of the songs featured on the album are remixed versions of previously released singles, with several tracks featuring portions of other singles, such as "Naysayer, Magick Obeyer" featuring the last chorus of "Adam & the Evil" rather than the last chorus of the single "Naysayer Godslayer".